Dawson Five: Others involved

 District Attorney John Irwin died of stress related health complications in February 1978 at the age 54.

 Deputy Jack Hammack was murdered on Nov.
 11, 1980, while transporting David Lee Powell, a Terrell County Jail inmate, from a doctor's visit in Albany.
 Powell was convicted of Hammack's murder in 1981 and sentenced to life in prison.

 Judge Walter Idus Geer committed suicide in 1981.

-Millard Farmer is still alive, and practiced law in Atlanta until 2019 when he was disbarred.
+Millard Farmer died in 2020 at the age of 85.
+He practiced law in Atlanta until 2019 when he was disbarred.
 In 2011, he donated his papers to Georgia State University's Special Collections and Archives; as well as, contributing an oral history interview in 2012.

 Jerry Dean, Terrell County Sheriff (1974-1992).
 Dean served as Sheriff until 1992, when he lost reelection by 475 votes to one of his deputies, John Bowens, who became the first black sheriff in Southwest Georgia.

 Judge Leonard Farkas returned to the bench in Dougherty County until his retirement in 1985.

 Assistant District Attorney Michael Stoddard married Jane Waters of Albany and returned to Cobb County.
 Stoddard would become Cobb's Chief Judge and also serve as a State Court and Superior Court Judge.